aosabook/500lines/functionalDB/chapter.md

 * removing an entity with the *remove-entity* function
 * updating an entity with the *update-entity* function.

 Remember that, even though these functions provide the illusion of mutability, all that we are really doing in each case is adding another layer to the data.
-Also, since we use here Clojure's immutable data structures, we pay for such operations the price of an "in-place" change from the caller's perspective, while maintaining immutability for all other users of that data structure.
+Also, since we use here Clojure's persistent data structures, we pay for such operations the price of an "in-place" change from the caller's perspective (i.e., negligible performance overhead), while maintaining immutability for all other users of that data structure.

 #### Adding an entity